Agora: Trust Less and Open More in Verification for Confidential Computing: System Overview

 \item [\textbf{G4}] \textit{Open to Untrusted Contributions}. \name embraces contributions from untrusted participants.
-The system's front-end \vc[s] are sourced from untrusted generators, which incorporate diverse binary analysis technologies.
+The system's front-end \vc[s] are sourced from untrusted analyzers, which incorporates diverse binary analysis technologies.
 Conversely, back-end constraint solving results are crowdsourced from BBHs, encouraging them to develop innovative algorithms.

 \item [\textbf{G5}] \textit{Auditable Verification Pipeline}.
 Ensuring transparency and reproducibility, \name leverages TEE for remote attestation and blockchain for immutable record-keeping.
 This allows public auditing and enables users to re-verify results to confirm policy compliance via the published evidence.